HyperDimensionTech/Obsidian-Nexus/README.md

-# Obsidian Nexus
+# Pocket Dimension

 A powerful inventory management app for collectors, designed to help organize, track, and search your physical collections.

 ## Overview

-Obsidian Nexus is a SwiftUI app for iOS and macOS that allows collectors to:
+Pocket Dimension is a SwiftUI app for iOS and macOS that allows collectors to:

 - Organize items in a hierarchical location structure
 - Track detailed information about collectibles